 One of my good friends bought her first condominium through an online mortgage broker a few years ago when she was 26.
 I remember her telling us the details over dinner one night – we were so excited for her!
 I mean this whole adulating thing is a pretty big deal right?
 She said it happened really quickly, and that in addition to using a mortgage broker to guarantee that she got the best mortgage rate, she went with a real estate agent who took her to view a few condos every weekend.
 She finally found the condo she wanted with the help of her agent – and best of all – she said it was free.

 When she said the word ‘free’, I was a bit confused.
-Why on earth would a real estate agent take time out of their weekends to help someone find a place with no monetary compensation?
+Why on Earth would a real estate agent take time out of their weekends to help someone find a place with no monetary compensation?
 On the other hand I love free things!
 (What personal finance blogger doesn’t?)
 I had to get to the bottom of just how “free” this service actually was.

-As I am doing my own fair share of house hunting these days (just an update for you, still looking, and waiting for the bubble to burst), I have had my own interactions with real estate agents.
-Because there are multi-million dollar homes for sale in the Vancouver real estate market, I thought that real estate agents must make big time money.
+As I am doing my own fair share of house hunting these days (June 2017 Update: purchased my home several years ago and am loving life!), I have had my own interactions with real estate agents.
+Because there are multi-million dollar homes for sale in the Vancouver real estate market, I thought that all real estate agents must make big time money.
 While agents are bringing home massive commission cheques these days, I was surprised to find out that they have to split that commission several different ways.
 If an agent gets a referral from another agent for example, the referring agent (even though he/she did absolutely nothing except for “hey, did you want to use this person?”) gets a cut of the pie.

 How Your Commission Pie Gets Sliced

 Here’s how real estate commissions actually break down: